pujyam/simian/README.md

 Nandakishore Santhi <nsanthi@lanl.gov>

 ================================================================================================
-Simian Process Oriented Conservative Parallel Discrete Event Simulator from LANL, source package
+Simian Process Oriented Conservative Parallel Discrete Event Simulator from LANL
 ================================================================================================

 See Docs for API documentation.
 Example.Lua has examples of Simian (Lua) usage.
 Example.Py has examples of SimianPie usage.